CAUC-LAB/CAUC-LAB/content/publication/conference-paper/index.md

   each other.
 To the best of our knowledge, this is the first attempt to leverage the neural hierarchical topic to guide keyphrase generation.
-The experimental results demonstrate that our method significantly outperforms the existing state-of-the-art methods across five benchmark datasets."
+The experimental results demonstrate that our method significantly outperforms the existing state-of-the-art methods across five benchmark datasets.
 slides: null
 url_pdf: http://eprints.soton.ac.uk/352095/1/Cushen-IMV2013.pdf
 publication_types: